cfebs/phpvm/README.md

 Goal
 ----

-My goal is to replicate the main features of these tools for php.
+My goal is to replicate the main features of these tools for php in rough order of importance

 1. Downloading and compiling specific versions
 2. Dropping them in sub dir in a user's home
 3. Managing the users's ``$PATH`` to swap out versions
+4. Tight integration with PHP 3.4's embedded server
+5. Tight integration with PHP 3.4's composer and packagist
+6. Clean upgrades to new versions of this tool
 4. Make it a viable alternative for real web servers, system level php
-5. Clean upgrades to new versions of this tool
-6. Tight integration with PHP 3.4's embedded server
-7. Tight integration with PHP 3.4's composer and packagist
+  - This is going to be tough!

 Hypothetical Usage
 ------------------